dickwolff/Export-To-Ghostfolio/README.md

 The export file can now be imported in Ghostfolio by going to Portfolio > Activities and pressing the 3 dots at the top right of the table.
 Since Ghostfolio 1.221.0, you can now preview the import and validate the data has been converted correctly.
 When it is to your satisfaction, press import to add the activities to your portfolio.

+## Contributing

+We welcome any contribution to the repository.
+Feel free to create an [issue](https://github.com/dickwolff/Export-To-Ghostfolio/issues/new) or, even better, build it yourself and create a [pull request](https://github.com/dickwolff/Export-To-Ghostfolio/compare)!

+The tool can be run two ways, manually and via Docker.
+Both entrypoints of the tool can be found in the ‘src/‘ folder.
+The tool uses a mock

+Whenever you add a new converter or create a fix for an existing one, please refer to the [Wiki](https://github.com/dickwolff/Export-To-Ghostfolio/wiki/Add-new-testdata-to-Yahoo-Finance-mock) for instructions on how to extend the mock with testdata.

 ![image](https://user-images.githubusercontent.com/5620002/203356387-1f42ca31-7cff-44a5-8f6c-84045cf7101e.png)